Aliases for GJC2 Gene

 Previous GeneCards Identifiers for GJC2 Gene

 This gene encodes a gap junction protein.
 Gap junction proteins are members of a large family of homologous connexins and comprise 4 transmembrane, 2 extracellular, and 3 cytoplasmic domains.
 This gene plays a key role in central myelination and is involved in peripheral myelination in humans.
 Defects in this gene are the cause of autosomal recessive Pelizaeus-Merzbacher-like disease-1. [provided by RefSeq, Jul 2008]

 GeneCards Summary for GJC2 Gene

-GJC2 (Gap Junction Protein, Gamma 2, 47kDa) is a Protein Coding gene.
-Diseases associated with GJC2 include spastic paraplegia 44 and leukodystrophy, hypomyelinating, 2.
-Among its related pathways are Vesicle-mediated transport and Myometrial Relaxation and Contraction Pathways.
-GO annotations related to this gene include gap junction channel activity.
-An important paralog of this gene is GJB3.
+GJC2 (Gap Junction Protein Gamma 2) is a Protein Coding gene.
+Diseases associated with GJC2 include Leukodystrophy, Hypomyelinating, 2 and Spastic Paraplegia 44, Autosomal Recessive.
+Among its related pathways are Myometrial Relaxation and Contraction Pathways and Gap junction trafficking.
+Gene Ontology (GO) annotations related to this gene include gap junction channel activity.
+An important paralog of this gene is GJC1.

 One gap junction consists of a cluster of closely packed pairs of transmembrane channels, the connexons, through which materials of low MW diffuse from one cell to a neighboring cell.
 May play a role in myelination in central and peripheral nervous systems.